 In May 2016, partway through HST Cycle 23, the ACS flight software was changed to introduce a new set of WFC subarray modes that make obsolete the modes used during post-SM4 Cycles 17–23 (ACS ISR 2017-03).
 These subarray modes were designed to have identical readout timing pattern as the WFC full-frame mode, except with readout from only one amplifier (always 2048 columns plus pre-scan) and potentially with fewer rows (512 or 1024 rows; 2048-row subarray also available).
 On-orbit tests in November 2015 indicated that these revised subarray modes successfully reproduce the full-frame bias gradient structure.
-Bias reference files for these subarray modes are extracted from the appropriate locations of the full-frame bias reference files once again.
+Superbias reference files for these subarray modes are extracted from the appropriate locations of the full-frame bias reference files once again.
 An initial, pedestal-like offset was found in the new, calacs-processed subarray images between amplifiers A and C and amplifiers B and D. The offset was due to an incorrect mapping of the overscan regions in the OSCNTAB reference calibration file for amplifiers B and D. An updated version of the OSCNTAB reference file was released in February 2017 to remove the pedestal-like offset (ACS ISR 2017-06).

-calacs is designed to perform bias subtraction of both pre-SM4 and post-SM4 WFC subarray images; no special directions for the calibration pipeline are needed.
+The calacs pipeline is designed to perform bias subtraction of both pre-SM4 and post-SM4 WFC subarray images; no special directions for the calibration pipeline are needed.
 The pipeline initially performs a search for contemporary superbias images with the appropriate subarray dimensions and, if unsuccessful, reverts to the pre-SM4 procedure of extracting the corresponding region from a contemporary full frame superbias.

 ACS Data Handbook